claraagui/iteso-data-analytics/README.md

 # iteso-data-analytics
-A repo for Data Analytics lectures @ITESO
+A repo for Data Analytics lectures